 ‘Dirt is good’ is a popular slogan of a well-known brand these days.
 How bad the impact is on young minds is not a cause of concern to the television channels.
 The media is reinforcing the message that children who, due to their carelessness, get their clothes dirty must not feel guilty about it, because if they do, they will never learn.
 How ironic the statement seems?
 Dirt and learning together?
 Education helps to purify your thoughts and cleanses your soul; however, if the way to explore the world is associated with ‘how-dirty-you-can-get’ slogans, how can children be expected to become responsible and cultured citizens of tomorrow?
 And how can education make them remove all dirt from their hearts?

-With countless cartoons which show violence without pain and endorse dirty surroundings as elements of fun and enjoyment, the media has reversed the concepts of good and bad.
+Apart from the countless cartoons which show violence without pain and endorse dirty surroundings as elements of fun and enjoyment, the media has reversed the concepts of good and bad.

 Dirt is of various forms.
 Besides visible dirt, there is the impurity of mind, heart and soul.
 Media is a manipulator of the mind, and children are the worst hit victims because of their impressionable age.
 Media depicts how a person can get away with any kind of wrong activity by just using a particular product.
 It shows how ‘the hero’ can do away with any evil deed through the act of spreading goodness.
 Moreover, it associates the cool image of a popular kid with irresponsibility, dirtiness and bad values.